jenkhy/GW_Lab_Notebook/GW_Lab_Notebook/Algae Notes.md

 08/06/2024
 - progress:
 	- autoclaved 4000 mL of 28 psu and 20 psu saltwater
+	- added about 2 L of 28 psu saltwater to tetraselmis carboy
+	- added 50 mL of tetraselmis stock to carboy
+	- added 1.29 mL of F/2 to tetraselmis carboy
+	- added 100 mL of 20 psu saltwater to chaetoceros stock
+	- added 50 mL of 28 psu saltwater to tetraselmis stock
 - plans:
 	- wash the 4000 mL flasks
 	- autoclave more 28 psu and 20 psu saltwater